ravindra193/gn-publisher/readme.txt

 == Changelog ==

 = 1.5.8 - (10 May 2023) =
-* TWEAK : Added compatibility with No Category Base #54
+* Added : Added compatibility with No Category Base #54
 * Bug   : Featured image not diplaying in feed content #53
 * Tweak : Strip all unnecessary attributes and inline CSS #47
-* Added : Need to add compatibility with translate press #46
+* Added : Added compatibility with translate press #46

 = 1.5.7 - (07 April 2023) =
 * Added: Option to exclude categories from main feed. #48